- 28

 - Start a Proof of Concept (POC) with the least critical application first

-- Develop a comprehensive testing strategy
+- Plan a comprehensive Testing Strategy

-- Prepare rollback plans for every step
+- Prepare Rollback plans for every step

 Summary

-- Migrate step by step.
-Do not jump across multiple versions.
-Go 8 to 11 to 17 to 21 for a safer path
+- Take it step by step.
+Don't jump across multiple versions.
+Going 8 → 11 → 17 → 21 is safer.